koitaxoumemesa/cameo/README.md

 >
 > Zheng, J., Ge, Q., Yan, Y., Zhang, X., Huang, L. and Yanbin Yin.
 Dbcan3: automated carbohydrate-active enzyme and substrate annotation.
 Nucleic acids research (2023): 51(W1), W115-W121. doi:10.1093/nar/gkad328

-## Abstract
+# Abstract

-Provide the abstract of the paper
+There are technical barriers to creating functional mapping databases and a dearth of validated databases that can be easily implemented by users.
+Here, we present CAMEO, a precomputed and validated protein map for carbohydrate active enzymes, as well as an approach to building new protein mapping files for use in HUMAnN.

+The inspiration for this work comes from this post in the [Biobakery forums](https://forum.biobakery.org/t/how-to-do-cazy-gene-profiling/2669) and what we perceived to be a very low CAZyme mapping rate with the 2021 mapping file.

+# Results summary

 # CAZy dbCAN Pipeline (`cazy_dbcan`)

-See the pre-compiled utility mapping file here: [`dbcan_map_cazy_uniref90.txt.gz`](dbcan_map_cazy_uniref90.txt.gz).
+**TLDR**: Get the pre-compiled utility mapping file here: [`dbcan_map_cazy_uniref90.txt.gz`](dbcan_map_cazy_uniref90.txt.gz).

 We also present a workflow to reproduce the HUMAnN-compatible utility mapping file to match UniRef90 proteins to CAZymes using dbcan4.
 You can adjust the files used in the workflow below to create a utility mapping file for other databases (e.g., UniRef50) as well!
+Or, you can adapt this to build a new mapping file with alternative software (replacing dbcan with your classifier of choice).

 The workflow is used to: